blockfrost/blockfrost-ruby/README.md

 ## Installation

+Add the gem to your Gemfile

+    gem "blockfrost-ruby"

-You can download the latest release directly from rubygems.org:
+Or download the latest release directly from rubygems.org:

     $ gem install blockfrost-ruby